ucsb-cs16-w18/ucsb-cs16-w18.github.io/_lab/lab07.md

 // value: int value of the node to insert
 // Insert a new node in the linked list with the given value at the right spot
-// The final linked list should have all its nodes in sorted ascending order void insertNodeToSortedList(LinkedList * list, int value);
+// The final linked list should have all its nodes in sorted ascending order
+// Your implmentation should allow duplicate values in the list

+void insertNodeToSortedList(LinkedList * list, int value);
 ```